meddsai/mjs/README.md

 Welcome to Modern Journal Systems (MJS), an open-source platform for next-generation scholarly publishing!

 MJS is a fresh take on academic journal management, inspired by [Open Journal Systems (OJS)](https://pkp.sfu.ca/software/ojs/) from the [Public Knowledge Project (PKP)](https://pkp.sfu.ca/).
 Built from scratch by [Balinesthesia](https://website.anestesiudayana.com/), MJS uses React with TypeScript and Next.js for the frontend, Rust for the backend, and Python for AI-driven features like text analysis, content recommendations, automated metadata extraction, peer review matchmaking, plagiarism detection, and more.
-Built anew, distinct from OJS’s PHP roots, MJS shares its mission but not its codebase, delivering a modern, scalable alternative for 2025 and future publishing needs.
+Built anew, distinct from OJS's PHP roots, MJS shares its mission but not its codebase, delivering a modern, scalable alternative for 2025 and future publishing needs.

 As of April 2025, MJS is in early development.
 Join us to shape the future of publishing!